angelueb/clustertut/content/Practical Examples/example_singularity.md

 Lets pay attention to the following snippets:

-* `#SBATCH -o job.%A_%a.out` and `#SBATCH -e job.%A_%a.err`: In a Job Array, %A is replaced by the job ID and %a is replaced by the task ID.
+* `#SBATCH -o job.%A_%a.out` and `#SBATCH -e job.%A_%a.err`: In a Job Array, %A is replaced by the Array Job ID and %a is replaced by the each Array Task ID.
-* `#SBATCH --array=44-79%3`specifies the lower and upper digits of the job array task range, and the %3 means that 3 of the tasks can run at the same time at most (if there are enough available resources for them)
+* `#SBATCH --array=44-79%3`specifies the lower and upper digits of the job array task range, and the '%3' means that 3 of the tasks can run at the same time at most (if there are enough available resources for them)

 We can submit now our job array: